-- Job assumptions in reference scenario influence outcomes of other scenarios. - All scenarios show fewer jobs in Clark County compared to the reference scenario as more jobs choose to locate in centers, corridors and employment areas in the UGB. - The connectivity scenario shows the most new jobs in the Rivergate industrial area and Washington Square compared to the other scenarios. - The Clackamas industrial area and Oregon City show fewer jobs than the reference scenario in all scenarios except for the connectivity scenario, which shows more jobs in that area.
+- Job assumptions in reference scenario inf uence outcomes of other scenarios. - All scenarios show fewer jobs in Clark County compared to the reference scenario as more jobs choose to locate in centers, corridors and employment areas in the UGB. - The connectivity scenario shows the most new jobs in the Rivergate industrial area and Washington Square compared to the other scenarios. - The Clackamas industrial area and Oregon City show fewer the reference scenario in all scenarios except for the HCT scenario, which shows fewer jobs in that area.